Druhin13/insanedeals/README.md

 - We ask users to choose a shopping category.
 - Below the category, we show logos of different brands, which vary from each other (in terms of product style, price range, etc.)
 - We ask the users to choose at least 3 brands from the list.
+- For added convenience, we included a brand search option too.
 - As soon as they select 1 brand, we add a few more brand options (similar to the one they have already selected)
 - This fast forwards the training process and also helps the user to set their preferences
 - Since their choices got saved automatically, they can now go back to the homepage and get fresh new deals.